andy-5/wslgit/README.md

 translation is necessary.

 Additionally, be careful with special characters interpreted by the shell.
-Only spaces in arguments are currently handled.
+Only spaces and newlines in arguments are currently handled.

 ## Advanced Usage